MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsExternalUserCommunicationPolicy.md

 PS C:\> Get-CsExternalUserCommunicationPolicy -Filter tag* | Remove-CsExternalUserCommunicationPolicy
 ```

 This example removes all the external user communication policies that can be assigned to specific users.
-First the `Get-CsExternalUserCommunicationPolicy` cmdlet is called with a Filter of tag*, which retrieves all the per-user voice policies excluding Global policy.
+First the `Get-CsExternalUserCommunicationPolicy` cmdlet is called with a Filter of tag*, which retrieves all the per-user policies excluding Global policy.
 That collection of policies is then piped to the `Remove-CsExternalUserCommunicationPolicy` cmdlet to be removed.

 ## PARAMETERS